4 mobile app development tips for start-ups4 min read

 In short, if you prioritize widespread adoption, Android is the way to go.
 If your app is a paid one, you should publish your app on iOS first.
 Remember that this is not a definitive choice, you can always publish your app on the other platform in the future.

 In closing, app development is not an easy task and it takes time to cook up a great mobile app.
 From the initial planning to development and production, your app may go through several iterations.
 The key is to focus on that core idea and feature set and to combine it with a stellar UI/UX.
-Thanks for taking the time to read our app development tips for startups and don’t forget to check out VerifyKit when laying out your plans for the user login stage and cut your verification costs by 80% right from the get-go.
-Try VerifyKit for free here.
+Thanks for taking the time to read our app development tips for startups and don’t forget to check out VerifyKit when laying out your plans for the user login stage and cut your verification costs right from the get-go.
+Try VerifyKit now.